-PRESERVING THE OPEN FIREPLACE CANOPY TRADITION
+PRESERVING THE OPEN FIRE CANOPY TRADITION

 Almost all our Traditional Thermovent fires feature a hand made fireplace canopy, dog irons and grate front, but we also make these items individually for some customers.
 All the choices on this page apply to our Traditional Thermovent open fires also.

-A stand alone fireplace canopy (not part of a Thermovent fire) is a working element of the fire and has more restrictions on its size and proportions if it’s going to work as required.
+A stand-alone fireplace canopy (not part of a Thermovent fire) is a working element of the fire and has more restrictions on its size and proportions if it’s going to work as required.

-Dog irons were originally used without a basket to rest log on so they burned more easily.
+Fireplace dog irons were originally used without a basket to rest log on so they burned more easily.
 Their use with fire baskets was a decorative carry over and a way to carry the fire grate or basket off the ground.
 We feature them on almost all our traditional Thermovent wood burning open fires.

 Fire grates or baskets